David Crosby: The Byrds

 Friction between Crosby and the other Byrds came to a head in early to mid-1967.
-Tensions were high after the Monterey International Pop Festival in June when Crosby's onstage political diatribes and support of various John F. Kennedy assassination conspiracy theories between songs outraged McGuinn.
+Tensions were high after the Monterey International Pop Festival in June when Crosby's on-stage political diatribes and support of various John F. Kennedy assassination conspiracy theories between songs outraged McGuinn.
 He further annoyed his bandmates when, at the invitation of Stephen Stills, he sat in with Buffalo Springfield's set the following night, after Young had quit the band and was replaced by guitarist Doug Hastings.
 The internal conflict boiled over during the initial recording sessions for The Notorious Byrd Brothers (1968) that summer, where differences over song selections led to intra-band arguments.
 In particular, Crosby was adamant that the band should record only original material despite the recent commercial failure of "Lady Friend", a Crosby-penned single that stalled at No. 82 on the American charts following its release.
 McGuinn and Hillman dismissed Crosby in October after he refused to countenance the recording of a cover of Goffin and King's "Goin' Back".
 While Crosby contributed to three compositions and five recordings on the final album, "Triad," his controversial ménage à trois ode, was omitted.
 Jefferson Airplane released a Grace Slick-sung cover on Crown of Creation (1968), and three years later, Crosby released a solo acoustic version on Crosby, Stills, Nash & Young's double live album 4 Way Street (1971).
 The Byrds' version appeared decades later on the 1987 Never Before release and later on the 1997 re-release of The Notorious Byrd Brothers.

 In 1973, Crosby reunited with the original Byrds for the album Byrds, with Crosby acting as the album's producer.
 The album charted well (at No. 20, their best album showing since their second album) but was generally not perceived to be a critical success.
 It marked the final artistic collaboration of the original band.